+Sarah, my friend and cohort, whose face I knew before I had even memorized my own, walked beside me up a hill so steep the black tarmac seemed to slide away under our bare toes.
 The cool September day had been alternately hot and cold, the undecided temperature representing the mood of the evening.
-Her birthday had just passed, seventeen.
-She had seemed so old to me.
+Her birthday had just passed: seventeen.
+She seemed so old to me.

+For her birthday, I had given her a picture made from memories of coffee and a fear of wolves.
 When I handed it to her, her fingers traced the blocky shapes of the wolves and their quarry – a trio of princesses.
-Her face had been shielded from my view, her long blonde hair swinging before her nose.
-After a moment, Sarah raised her gaze.
-Teardrops sparkled at the corners of her eyes, and we both sat on the hallway floor and silently shared in tears.
+Her face was shielded from my view by her long blonde hair.
+After a moment, she raised her gaze.
+Tears sparkled at the edges of her eyes, and we both sat on the hallway floor and silently shared our tears.

-I ran, the sun warm on my back in the summer memory.
-My long, princess skirts flowed around my short legs, catching in the bramble and pulling flower heads along behind me.
+I had ran, the sun warm on my back in that summer memory.
+My long, princess skirt flowed around my short legs, catching in the brambles and pulling flower heads along behind me.

-17 year old Sarah turned and glanced my way, noticing my sudden grin.
+Seventeen-year-old Sarah turned and glanced my way, noticing my sudden grin.
 She frowned inquisitively, but I just shook my head.

 “Oooooof,” Sarah sighed, saying, “I wish Sophie were here.”

 “Same,” I said quietly, my gaze fixed on the majesty before us.